kshedden/dstream/README.md

 ### Chunks

-The chunks have two distinct roles.
+A Dstream's chunks have two distinct roles.
 First, they serve to break the data into subsets of manageable size.
 Second, for some analytic procedures, the chunks define meaningful data subsets (e.g. a chunk may contain all records for a single value of an index variable).
 Here is a pipeline that illustrates both of these roles:

 ```
 da := dstream.FromCSV(r)
-// setup the CSV reader
+// ... more steps to setup the CSV reader
 da.SetChunkSize(1000000) // read chunks of 1 million rows at a time
 dx = da.Segment(da, []string{"Index"})
 dx = dx.DiffChunk(dx, map[string][int]{"Speed", 2})
 ```

-In the above example, we first set up a dstream to read form the io.Reader, defining a chunk size of 1 million to limit the number of distinct raw reads.
+In the above example, we first set up a Dstream to read CSV-formatted data from an io.Reader, using a chunk size of 1 million to limit the number of distinct raw reads.
 We then use Segment to redefine the chunk boundaries, so that each chunk contains the values for one level of the Index variable (note that the data must be pre-sorted by Index for this to work).
 We then difference the Speed variable within each level of Index (i.e. within each chunk).
-Since DiffChunk does not difference across chunk boundaries, the chunk boundaries are not merely a computational consideration in this example, they impact the result of applying the pipeline.
+Since DiffChunk does not difference across chunk boundaries, the chunk boundaries are not merely a computational consideration in this example, they impact the output of the pipeline.

 ### Type support